SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 8. \{\{addglobalvar::name::value\}\} – replaced with empty string, adds a numeric value of "increment" to the global variable "name"
 9. \{\{incglobalvar::name\}\} – replaced with the result of the increment of value of the global variable "name" by 1
 10. \{\{decglobalvar::name\}\} – replaced with the result of the decrement of value of the global variable "name" by 1

-### Favorite Character

-Mark the character as a favorite to quickly filter on the side menu bar by pressing the "star" button.